On today’s episode, I’m tackling H is for Halibut and Habitat.

 The second recipe was Lemon-Caper Halibut.

-So I used the same cooking technique and even made the sauce ahead but only by about thirty minutes because it took about twenty minutes to make the sauce and I like to chill a little when I’m playing in the kitchen.
+So I used the same cooking technique and even made the sauce ahead, but only by about thirty minutes.
+It took about twenty minutes to make the sauce, and I like to chill a little when I’m playing in the kitchen.

-When the fish went in the oven, I brought the sauce back up to a simmer and finished it with a pat of cold butter to thicken it.
-However, with this recipe, I didn’t baste the fish while it was in the oven.
+When the fish went in the oven, I brought the sauce to a simmer and finished it with a pat of cold butter to thicken it.
+However, with this recipe, I didn’t bake the fish while it was in the oven.

 Tangy, buttery sweetness.
 Oh, I could eat halibut every day.

-Now if you want more information about those recipes or any other cooking tips, hit me up on Facebook or shoot me an email.
+If you want more information about those recipes or any other cooking tips, contact me on Facebook or by email.

 H is for Habitat